dynamoose/dynamoose/CONTRIBUTING.md

 :+1::tada: **THANK YOU** for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Dynamoose and all projects in the [dynamoosejs Organization](https://github.com/dynamoosejs) on GitHub.
+The following is a set of guidelines for contributing to Dynamoose and all projects in the [dynamoose Organization](https://github.com/dynamoose) on GitHub.
 Although these are strongly encouraged guidelines, nothing about this project is set in stone, if you believe something here should be edited, open a pull request to start a discussion about it.

 ## Code of Conduct